pyscripter99/ChatGPT-Utils/README.md

 ### getResult()
 GetResult is a function that will get the last message and return it.
 Calls waitForReady() before reading.

-On first prompt it will not return valid data!

 Use:
 ```javascript
 await getResult()